ahmed-khalil-hafsi/P2Predict/README.md

 [![P2Predict_train](https://github.com/ahmed-khalil-hafsi/P2Predict/actions/workflows/p2predict_train.yml/badge.svg)](https://github.com/ahmed-khalil-hafsi/P2Predict/actions/workflows/p2predict_train.yml)

 P2Predict is an open-source Python comand-line program for advanced procurement price prediction.
-It employs machine learning techniques to provide reliable and actionable insights into price trends, aiding in strategic decision-making in procurement.
+It employs Artificial Intelligence & machine learning techniques to provide reliable and actionable insights into price trends, aiding in strategic decision-making in procurement.

 ![User Experience Expert Mode](./documentation/p2predict_train.gif)

-The project is in heavy active development - Contributions are welcome!
+The project is in active development - Contributions are welcome!

 As I work on core features first, this program is targeting procurement & commodity managers that are fairly technical.
 At this stage, P2Predict is not polished for the non-technical business user.

 This software is released under the MIT license.
 See `LICENSE` for the license details.

 ## Features